linrongbin16/lsp-progress.nvim/README.md

 [fidget.nvim](https://github.com/j-hui/fidget.nvim), everything about lsp progress I learned and copied source code is from them.**

+## Performance

+I use a 2-layer map to cache all lsp progress messages, to transform the O(n * m) time complexity calculation to less than O(n).
+Compared with [neovim#23958](https://github.com/neovim/neovim/pull/23958), it's much more performant.

+For more details, please see: [notes](/doc/notes.md).

 ## Requirement

 - Neovim version &ge; 0.8.